ldyang14/training-material/topics/translatomics/tutorials/raw-fastq-to-bam/tutorial.md

 >        - {% icon param-text %} *"Maximum length"*: `34`
 >    - In *"Read Modification Options"*:
 >        - {% icon param-text %} *"Quality cutoff"*: `20`
+>        - {% icon param-check %} *Trim Ns*: `Yes`
 >    - In *"Output Options"*:
 >        - {% icon param-check %} *"Report"*: `Yes`
->
 {: .hands_on}

 # Remove contaminants

 It's inevitably that sequencing reads of Ribo-seq contain some contaminants from rRNA and tRNA.
-Hence, we should remove them to elimate inference from rRNA and tRNA prior to alignment.
+Hence, we should remove them to eliminate impacts from rRNA and tRNA prior to alignment.

 Firstly, we should get sequence of rRNA and tRNA from public sequence database such as NCBI or UCSC.